Pressure Point Self Defense

 Here are some beliefs held about pressure points.

-- You can’t use them in a “real” situation.
-Pressure points are the keystone of effective self defense skills.
-The icing on the cake.
-If you were to strike someone, why not aim specifically.
-What do you have to lose?
-Miss the point and you still get to hit them.
+• You can’t rely on them exclusively in a “real” situation.
+Pressure points are the keystone of truly effective self-defense skills.
+They are the icing on the cake that enhances your overall technique.
+If you were going to strike someone, why not aim with precision?
+What do you have to lose by targeting these critical areas?
+Even if you miss the exact pressure point, you still land a solid hit, making your defense more efficient and impactful.